 - 1. The clinical day is scheduled from 7:30 a.m.
-3:30 p.m., 3 days per week, for a total of 24 hours per week, for a 3-credit clinical course with the exception of Year 1, semester 1, which is a 2-credit course and 2 days per week.
-The days of the week will vary per semester. - 2.
+3:30 p.m., 3 days for a total of 24 hours per week, for a 3-credit clinical course.
+The specific days of the week vary per semester. - Exception of Year 1, semester 1, which is a 2-credit course and 2 days per week. - 2.
+The student CANNOT clock in before 7:20 a.m. to begin their clinical day. - 3.
 The student is considered tardy after 7:30 a.m.
 The student is also considered tardy after an hour (60 minutes) from the time he/she punched out for lunch.
-Tardies are considered incidents of absence and the attendance policy will be adhered to.
+Tardies are considered incidents of absence, and the attendance policy will be adhered to. - a.
+Any tardies beyond one (1) hour will not only be considered a tardy, but the time missed will be used against the student's free time and not made up. - 4.
+Any time missed due to tardiness or free time MUST have a time exception entered into Trajecsys no later than the SAME day of the occurrence.
+Not doing so will result in a one (1) point deduction in the final clinical grade per occurrence.

 (PLEASE REFER TO THE ATTENDANCE POLICY)

 During the eight-(8) hour clinical day the student is given a one-(1) hour lunch break.
 The Clinical Preceptor at each affiliate, in cooperation with the hospital staff, will establish the student's lunch schedule.
-Each student is responsible for punching "in and out" on Trajecsys for lunch each day.
-In addition, the student is responsible for notifying the radiographer they are working with prior to leaving a radiographic room for lunch break.
+Each student is responsible for punching "out and in" on Trajecsys for lunch each day.
+In addition, the student is responsible for notifying the radiographer they are working with prior to leaving a radiographic room for their lunch break.
 Under no circumstances is a student to leave the radiographic room during a procedure unless permission has been given by the staff radiographer, department manager, or Clinical Preceptor.
 If the student is late coming back from lunch, it will be counted as a tardy and will be added to the total number of accrued tardies.

-- A student may not work through the lunch hour in order to leave the clinical education setting one hour earlier than the scheduled clinical day. - A student's lunch hour is not to be used as make-up time. - ➤ A student may not "bank" time by working more hours than required per day/week to use as time off for future required hours. - The student is to notify the supervising staff member upon arrival to their assigned radiographic area and then stock their assigned area each morning after clocking in.
+- A student may not work through the lunch hour in order to leave the clinical education setting one hour earlier than the scheduled clinical day. - A student's lunch hour is not to be used as make-up time. - > A student may not "bank" time by working more hours than required per day/week to use as time off for future required hours. - 5.
+The student is to notify the supervising staff member upon arrival to their assigned radiographic area immediately after clocking in.
+The student is to stock their area each morning and perform any other duties requested by the staff member before starting exams for the day.

-4. The student is to always remain in their assigned radiographic area unless otherwise directed by the Clinical Preceptor or supervising staff member, called to a meeting on campus by faculty, or lunch.
+6. The student is to always remain in their assigned radiographic area unless otherwise directed by the Clinical Preceptor, Program faculty member, or supervising staff member, unless at lunch.

 If there are no examinations to perform or related tasks that can be completed, it is the responsibility of the student to inform the Clinical Preceptor so that other educationally related activities might be assigned.
 NO homework, studying for a test, etc. is to be done during clinical time.
-Students MUST use time wisely by practicing utilizing the various equipment and exam positioning with fellow students.
+Students MUST use time wisely by practicing with the various equipment and exam positioning with fellow students.